lauren-quarshie/YourFinancialStory/README.md

-  # Financial Wrapped Monthly Summary
+ Your Financial Story

-  This is a code bundle for Financial Wrapped Monthly Summary.
-The original project is available at https://www.figma.com/design/qMG7NIe0YOQwJpIpA2cxz7/Financial-Wrapped-Monthly-Summary.
+  This is a code bundle for 'Your Financial Story' prototype.
+The original project is available upon request.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.